rakeshch/Identification-of-Lane-Lines-on-the-Road/README.md

 1. Anaconda
 2. Docker

-We recommend you first try setting up your environment with Anaconda.
+I recommend you first try setting up your environment with Anaconda.
 It's faster to get up and running and has fewer moving parts.

 If the Anaconda installation gives you trouble, try Docker instead.